 For 20 years, Strewn has been committed to producing premium wines from grapes grown in the Niagara region.

-Today Strewn's facility encompasses a large visitor centre, wine making area, underground barrel cellar, tasting room overlooking Four Mile Creek, wine boutique, on-site restaurant and hands-on recreational cooking school.
+Today Strewn's facility encompasses a large visitor centre with outdoor and indoor tasting options, wine making area, underground barrel cellar, tasting room overlooking Four Mile Creek, wine boutique, on-site restaurant and hands-on recreational cooking school.
 It is a unique Niagara destination that showcases the best in Niagara wine and cuisine.